 The University of California, Berkeley, known as Berkeley to students, is home to a strong range of educational programs that turns teachers into leaders.
 This school, which is located in Berkeley, California, is regionally accredited by the WASC.

 This school finds itself in the unique position of having some of the best K-12 professional programs for teachers.
 Many of these programs also include initial licensure, while others provide professional experience in the classroom to certified teachers.
 Either way, students will find an incredible program taught by passionate educators who want to change the world just as much as they do.
+These degrees vary with requirements, but generally all degrees have a minimum of 39 credit hours for graduation.
+There is also fieldwork and a research project requirement.
+Sample courses include:

 One of the most popular programs is the Developmental Teacher Education degree.
 This is a full-time, 15-month program that has fieldwork take center stage.
 Students work in four different student teaching placements all around the Bay Area to learn more about how diversity is affecting the American education system and how to combat critical issues that may arise.